ncsizemore/jheem-portal/.claude-sessions/2025-12-18_full_baltimore_data_generation.md

 3. **Volume mounts are powerful** - Can iterate on R code without rebuilding the container

-4. **Compression is very effective** - 18 MB → 1 MB with gzip on JSON data
+4. **Compression is very effective** - 328 MB → 17 MB with gzip on JSON data (94% reduction)

-5. **Some outcomes don't support all facets** - Ryan White-specific outcomes (rw.clients, etc.) are aggregate-only, no demographic breakdowns
+5. **Risk faceting is outcome-dependent** - Only 6 outcomes support risk dimension:
+   - incidence, diagnosed.prevalence, new, suppression, adap.suppression, testing
+   - The other 8 outcomes (awareness, prep.uptake, all client counts) don't have risk breakdown

+6. **renv + RSPM binary compatibility is tricky** - Pre-installed packages get downgraded by renv::restore unless you snapshot after installing them